-As ship managers are the compliance-responsible party, BSM and its specialised emission compliance teams are preparing and implementing all necessary measures for its ship management clients to meet the upcoming requirements and to support with additional consulting and value-added services.
+BSM and its specialised emission compliance teams developed and implemented all necessary measures for its ship management clients to meet the FuelEU requirements and to support with additional consulting and value-added services:

-BSM is developing a FuelEU Simulator and a FuelEU Dashboard to be integrated into its PAL ship management software to visualize all FuelEU Maritime-relevant data and assure reliable forecasts and calculations.
-Thus, users are enabled to simulate the anticipated GHG intensity, compliance balance, and FuelEU penalties for the forthcoming years spanning from 2025 to 2050 with the data entered.
+• Transparency with forecasting and calculations: BSM created a FuelEU Simulator and Dashboard integrated into its PAL ship management software.
+These tools allow users to visualise all FuelEU Maritime-relevant data and ensure reliable forecasts and calculations.
+They enable to simulate anticipated GHG intensity, compliance balances and FuelEU penalties for the years 2025 to 2050, based on the data entered.
+Customers will receive access to the new tools via LiveFleet gaining full transparency.

 Learn more about FuelEU Maritime